Stacktape

 properties:

-Stacktape can also automatically and very efficiently package your lambda functions (with all of their dependencies).
+Stacktape can automatically package your Lambda functions from source code, including all their dependencies.

 packaging: